 Once you get the advice on what to do, doing it is trivial.
 You can do it by online self-service or through customer service at places where you keep your accounts.
 You are already paying for their computer systems and customer service.
 So use them.

 If you want to be more hands-off and you don’t mind paying extra for convenience, you can move your money to somewhere that specializes in automation.
 For example at Motif you can set up your advisor’s recommendation as a motif and buy the whole thing in one shot for $9.95.
 Adding or withdrawing money every month plus rebalancing it once a year would cost you only $130.
 If your advisor sets you up on Schwab’s Institutional Intelligent Portfolio, you can buy your advisor’s recommendation and have it automatically rebalanced and tax loss harvested for 0.1% a year.

 Separating advice from management gives you the best of both worlds.
 You can focus on getting the best advice at a price most reasonable to you, similar to how you choose a doctor.
 You can be sure the advice isn’t conflicted because what you buy is not linked to the advisor at all.
 If you want to handle the management yourself there is no extra cost, akin to taking pills on your own.
 If you want automation you can choose the best place for automation based on the services offered.
 You don’t have to tie automation with advice from their computer.

 I still believe the average investor should have a financial advisor.
 Only that the advisor should be advice-only.
 It’s the best model for what people really need and want, without the extra baggage of expensive management.
 Fee-only is no longer enough.
 Go for advice-only.

 I Help You Find Them

 Advice-only advisors are not easy to find.
-If you are interested in working with one, I offer a paid search and screening service for your area.
-Please see Find Advice-Only Financial Advisors.
+If you are interested in working with one, I can help you find one in your area.
+Please see Advice-Only Search and Screening.